weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 20: Halting problem, and reduction
+>
+> We showed that Halting Problem is uncomputable through a reduction from $$ACCEPTS$$.
+Also, we discussed Church-Turing Thesis.
+Slides are [here](assets/pdf/cs3120-class20-ink.pdf).
+>
+> Apr 3, 2025

+{: .announce-title}
 > Class 19: Universal Turing Machines and Uncomputability
 >
 > We showed that there are universal Turing machines.
 Using universal Turing machines, we proved that the boolean function $$ACCEPTS$$ is uncomputable.
 Slides are [here](assets/pdf/cs3120-class19-ink.pdf).